benjamin-heasly/openhds-tablet/instrumentation-tests/readme.txt

                     </test>
                 </configuration>

-The values should match the values in the manifest of the test project.
+The values should match the values in the Android Manifest of the test project.

 See:
 http://books.sonatype.com/mvnref-book/reference/android-dev-sect-test.html